The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Observations

 Fig.~\ref{fig:proj_CMASS_comp} shows the projected correlation functions $\Xi(\sigma)$ times the projected distance of the north, south and combined CMASS samples.
 The combined sample gives a similar outcome to that of the north as a result of the higher statistics in the latter.
 For comparison the projected correlation inferred from a CMASS sample corresponding to the first semester of the BOSS observations is also shown \citep[open circles;][]{White2011}.
 Besides the increase in the sample size and the volume probed, there are differences at small and large scales which are probably due to the different corrections for fibre collisions and the use of the weights to correct for the systematics affecting the galaxy density field.

-Although the projected correlation functions of the northern and southern subsamples agree within their respective uncertainties, they show some intriguing differences.
+Although the projected correlation functions of the north and south subsamples agree within their respective uncertainties, they show some intriguing differences.
 At scales in the range $\sim20$--$50\,\Mpch$ the amplitude of $\Xi(\sigma)$ in the south is higher than that of the north.
 Similarly, the measurements of $\xi(s)$ show the same behaviour.
-However, in this case, the agreement of the mean values is somewhat closer (see section~\ref{results}).
+However, in this case, the agreement of the mean values is somewhat closer.
+In Section~\ref{results} we present further results on these clustering measures for the north, south and combined BOSS-CMASS galaxy samples separately.